apache/apisix/docs/en/latest/tutorials/cache-api-responses.md

 In the **ASP.NET Core project**, there is a simple API to get all products list from the service layer in [ProductsController.cs](https://github.com/Boburmirzo/apisix-dotnet-docker/blob/main/ProductApi/Controllers/ProductsController.cs) file.

 Let's assume that this product list is usually updated only once a day and the endpoint receives repeated billions of requests every day to fetch the product list partially or all of them.
-In this scenario, using API caching technique with `proxy-cache` plugin might be really helpful🙌.
+In this scenario, using API caching technique with `proxy-cache` plugin might be really helpful.
 For the demo purpose, we only enable caching for `GET` method.

 > Ideally, `GET` requests should be cacheable by default - until a special condition arises.